Devansh-Maurya/Design-Patterns-And-Principles/README.md

 ## Design Principles

+#### Index

+1. Identify the aspects of your application that vary and separate them from what stays the same.
+2. Program to an interface, not an implementation
+3. Favor composition over inheritance
+4. Strive for loosely coupled designs between objects that interact
+5. The Open-Closed Principle
+6. Dependency Inversion Principle
+7. Principle of Least Knowledge (Law of Demeter)
+8. The Hollywood Principle
+9. Single Responsibility

 * **Identify the aspects of your application that vary and separate them from what stays the same.** Take the parts that vary and encapsulate them, so that later you can alter or extend the parts that vary without affecting those that don’t.

 * **Program to an interface, not an implementation.** "Program to an interface" really means "Program to a supertype".
 The word interface is overloaded here.
 There’s the concept of interface, but there’s also the Java construct interface.
 You can program to an interface, without having to actually use a Java interface.
 The point is to exploit polymorphism by programming to a supertype so that the actual runtime object isn’t locked into the code.